GW250114 reveals black hole horizon signatures: Merger dynamics and horizon physics

-The direct waves can be interpreted as the \emph{final signature} of the infalling particle as it transitions from inspiral to merger, before being completely \emph{silenced} by the remnant black hole.
-They encode two fundamental properties of the remnant horizon: the rotation frequency $\Omega_H$ and the surface gravity $\kappa$.
-The oscillation frequency reflects the frame-dragging enforced by the horizon and ergosphere, while the damping reflects the gravitational redshift set by the surface gravity.
+The oscillation frequency of the waves reflects the frame-dragging enforced by the horizon and ergosphere, while the damping reflects the gravitational redshift set by the surface gravity.
 Ref.~\cite{Oshita:2025qmn} has shown that the merger portion of the signal, spanning the peak of the gravitational-wave strain, is a superposition of these source-driven direct waves and the free oscillations of quasinormal modes excited during the barrier crossing.
 Once the direct waves fade, the signal transitions smoothly into the final ringdown stage.